kshmir/aimage/README.md

 Introduction
 ============

 AImage is an easy to use image management system for Android apps.
-We all know Android is an amazing OS, but the Android SDK makes image management (downloading, caching, resizing to fit views, etc.) very difficult; AImage does all this for you and makes it possible to do so with only a few lines of code (or by putting an `AImageView` or `AspectAImageView` in your XML layouts).
+We all know Android is an amazing OS, but the Android SDK makes image management (downloading, caching, resizing to fit views, etc.) very difficult; AImage does all this for you and makes it possible to do so with only a few lines of code (or by putting one of the many view types of the library in your XML layouts).

 ### Manifest Permissions